 - When laptop refreshes happen, make sure to buy laptops with integrated 802.11ac radios

 - Buy tablets and smart phones (or encourage employees to do this if it’s a BYOD environment) with 802.11ac when possible

-If you’ve optimized your data rates as I’ve suggested above, you won’t have to worry about 802.11b clients connecting to your network, and 802.11a/g clients must use 24 – 54Mbps data rates when they communicate.
+If you’ve optimized your data rates as I’ve suggested above, you won’t have to worry about 802.11b clients connecting to your network.
 It’s important to get 802.11a/g clients permanently off the network at your earliest convenience because they cause the use of protection mechanisms such as RTS/CTS and CTS-to-Self.
-These (and other) protection mechanisms can cause an instant loss of 40% or more of AP’s capacity.
+These (and other) protection mechanisms can cause an instant loss of up to 40% of a channel’s airtime.